 If you use Azure AD self-service password reset, you can configure Azure AD Connect to write-back those passwords to on-premises AD.
 That is done in real time, respecting on-premises policies – but securely, through outbound-only connections.
 If PHS is in use, it reads the new password hash (and indeed this applies for any type of password change) salts it and hashes it again 1024 times, and sends it to Azure AD.
 During subsequent authentication, Azure AD repeats the hashing process to compare with the stored hash.

-Microsoft continues to update MIM (in fact Service Pack 2 is quite recent), but as there has not been a new version since 2016, by default (like any Microsoft product) it will cease to be supported 10 years later – in 2026 (See here.)
+Microsoft continues to update MIM, but as there has not been a new version since 2016, by default (like any Microsoft product) it will cease to be supported in 2029.
 We can’t speak for Microsoft about whether there will be a new version, or whether support will be extended – and I recommend that you ask them!
 What we can say is:

 - There are a lot of globally significant organizations that depend on MIM, so it is hard to think that the rug would be pulled from under them– at least not without a replacement.